saadabdullah-15/sql-data-warehouse-analytics/README.md

 - `docs/naming_conventions.md` - Schema, table, column, and procedure naming patterns.
 - `docs/gold_data_catalog.md` - Business-facing documentation for the gold views.
 - `docs/quality_checks.md` - Overview of the validation approach and how to interpret failures.

-## Roadmap

-1. Add aggregate gold views (for example, monthly sales and retention cohorts) and supporting tests.
-2. Parameterise quality checks for CI/CD and persist outcomes to a logging table.
-3. Layer in orchestration (PowerShell, Azure Data Factory, notebooks) for fully automated refreshes.
-4. Introduce incremental loading patterns (watermarks and change tracking) to complement the current full refresh.

 ## License